jibakinga/LearnBSL/README.md

 # LearnBSL
 This is a program which can be trained to teach the user how to perform sign language signs.

+It is a software which recognizes and teaches BSL words to the user.
+This would require a computer system with image processing capabilities, a webcam to capture video, a suitable operating system and software suite to run the application.
+The user would also need to have basic computer literacy to be able to use the program as intended.

+The program would suggest a word to the user to practice, and they would be shown instructions about how it should be carried out.
+Continuous video of the user’s hand signs through the webcam would be captured and processed to ascertain whether they were being performed correctly.
+By using the information captured to identify the relative positions of the user’s fingers, it can then be deduced whether the word has been correctly represented or not.
+If not, then the user would have to redo the gesture until it has been deemed correct.
+The recognition process would be done through the use of an AI model, which would first need to be trained on the words being recognised.
+However, the scope of this project will be limited to differentiating, recognizing, and teaching a limited number of different words to the user as the principle behind incorporating additional ones into the software holds the same concept.